cogentcore/core/README.md

 # TODO

-* test new menu shortcut stuff and use in gide etc.

 * kill to end of line should delete NEXT lf if line is empty

 * completion: timing and other issue..